bayertom/IHFL/readme.md

 	+lambda=value

-Typical value used for point clouds acquired by ALS is 0.2 - 0.7 m.
+The typical value used for point clouds acquired by ALS is 0.2 - 0.7 m.

 ![Various values of mju](./data/clusters_lambda.jpg)